 - If a student has tested positive for COVID-19 within the past 90 days, they will not need to quarantine.

-- Fully vaccinated individuals – persons who have had two doses of either the Pfizer/BioNTech or Moderna vaccine and are two weeks or more out from their second dose – are not required to quarantine following exposure for 90 days from the last dose.
+- Fully vaccinated individuals – a person who has had two doses of either the Pfizer-BioNTech or Moderna vaccine, or one dose of Johnson & Johnson’s Janssen vaccine, and is two weeks or more out from their second dose (or out from the single dose of J&J) – are not required to quarantine following exposure.
 Individuals should still self-monitor for symptoms in the 14 days after an exposure and seek medical advice if symptoms develop.

 - Specific circumstances may require additional health and safety measures be taken by individuals or the community and will be determined UNL and/or the Lincoln-Lancaster County Health Department.